chadgmoore/whereTheLightGathers-blot/README.md

 This theme is authored by [Chad Moore](https://chadmoore.net).
 Feel free to fork it and modify it.
 Send me an [email](mailto:chad@chadmoore.net) to tell me all about the cool things you do with it.

+**WARNING: I'm not a developer, and can't support you very much in your explorations with the theme.
+Please use at your own risk.**

 ## Install